mongodb/docs/source/includes/prerequisites-for-adding-existing-deployment-to-automation.rst

-- If ``mongod`` is enabled as a service on the deployment, this can result in a race condition where ``systemd`` starts ``mongod`` on reboot, rather than the Automation.
-To prevent this, ensure the ``mongod`` service is disabled before adding your deployment to Automation:
+- If :binary:`mongod <bin.mongod>` is enabled as a service on the deployment, a race condition might result where ``systemd`` starts ``mongod`` on reboot, rather than the Automation.
+To prevent this issue, ensure the ``mongod`` service is disabled before you add your deployment to Automation:

-  - Check if the `mongod` service is enabled:
+  - Verify whether the `mongod` service is enabled:

   .. code-block:: sh